 Our research focus is on achieving one or more of these strategic outcomes:

 - Safe (or safer) building and plumbing work with fewer major defects

 While some outcomes of our research are tangible or visible in the short term, much of its impact can only be measured over time as we engage with key stakeholders and the community to influence changes and drive improved consumer outcomes.

 - VBA managed research – where we commission or undertake the research

-- Sponsorships or partnerships – where we collaborate with industry, academia and government on research.
+- Sponsorships, partnerships and research grants – where we collaborate with industry, academia and government on research.

 The research we undertake is primarily applied research, with research projects or collaborations seeking to find solutions to specific problems or to advance our understanding of systemic issues and options for resolution.

 The functions of the VBA under the Building Act 1993 include conducting or promoting research relating to the regulation of the building and plumbing industries in Victoria, and to report on the outcomes of this research in its report of operations under the Financial Management Act 1994 (the VBA’s annual report).